syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Overview.md

 # Xamarin Numeric Entry (SfNumericTextBox) Overview

-The Essential Xamarin.Forms NumericTextBox is an advanced version of the Entry control that restricts input to numeric values.
+The Essential® Xamarin.Forms NumericTextBox is an advanced version of the Entry control that restricts input to numeric values.

 Also provides, a gesture friendly UI culture and can be configured to display different formats like currency format, scientific format etc.